EvanTrader/Schwab-QC-Synthetic-Stops/README.md

 ## 🙏 Acknowledgments

-- **QuantConnect Community** for the platform and support
+- **QuantConnect** for the most amazing quant platform, community, and top notch support!
-- **Charles Schwab** for the trading infrastructure
-- **Open Source Contributors** who make projects like this possible

 ---

-*Built for the QuantConnect community with innovative solutions for real trading challenges.*
+*Built for all reatil algo traders of the QuantConnect commuinity*

 **Ready to solve Schwab's stop order restrictions?** Start with our [ORB Example](orb_example.py) and integrate synthetic stops into your own strategies!